iamcarrico/openbaratx/pages/about.md

 ### Why are there links to Amazon?

 Currently, I pay for this whole site out-of-pocket.
 Buying any of the products I use helps offset the cost off hosting and development.

+### Disclaimer

+We curate a list of events that we enjoy during the South By Southwest festival.
+We are not affiliated with SXSW in any way, and only provide editorial content surrounding the events of the festival.
+SXSW and South By are registered trademarks of SXSW.